 This bill increases the time for filing a complaint with the Maryland Commission on Civil Rights (MCCR) that alleges an unlawful employment practice other than harassment.
 Currently, employees, interns, and independent contractors have six months to file such a complaint.
 Effective October 1, 2021, a complaint must be filed within 300 days after the date on which the alleged discriminatory act occurred.
 This conforms the state law to the federal law.
 Note that employees still have two (2) years to file claims of harassment with the MCCR.

 V. Prevailing Wage Law Expanded

 This bill expands the applicability of the state’s prevailing wage law to include (1) a public work project contract with a value of $250,000 or more (instead of $500,000 or more, under current law) and (2) a public work project for which state funds constitute at least 25% of the construction costs (instead of at least 50% of construction costs, under current law).
 Legislative bond initiatives that receive state funds in the capital budget are exempt from the bill’s requirements.
 The bill only applies to a public work project contract executed on or after October 1, 2021.

-Cori Schreider is a member of the labor and employment group.
+Melissa Calhoon Jones is chair of the labor and employment group.
 For more information about this regulation and other employment concerns, please contact her.